mlavi/hugo/content/post/git-for-operators.md

 - metrics can be derived from the corpus: Lines of Code (LoC), etc. enabling process engineering
 - shareable for collaboration: democratization of work

-Version control has amplifying network effects for work which can be summarized as pet vs. cattle improvements:
+Version control has amplifying network effects for work and communities which can be summarized as pet vs. cattle improvements:
 - re-purposed: as the basis of new work (fork, submodule)
 - incorporated: as a library or function or microservice of a bigger system